newaetech/chipshouter-picoemp/hardware/README.md

 a classic PCB etch or other PCB mill.
 It removes most of the throuh-holes from the NC-Drill file and only includes the copper layers.

-This file should work well using the `0.005" PCB Engraving Bit` and `1/32 end mill`.
+This file should work well using both the `0.005" PCB Engraving Bit` and `1/32 end mill` combination.

 See the file [bantam_jumpers.png](gerbers/rev04_img/bantam_jumpers.png) which annotates a required jumper.